Classification of adverse events

 Administration related and near miss adverse events

-Administration related adverse reactions are reactions that occur as a result of the incorrect administration of blood products including: Transfusion Associated Circulatory Overload, incorrect dosage and near miss events.
+Administration adverse reactions are reactions that occur as a result of the incorrect administration of blood products including: Transfusion Associated Circulatory Overload (TACO), incorrect dosage and near miss events.

-Incorrect administration of blood products are not required to be reported to the manufacturer, however the state/territory haemovigilance programs do report on this data and therefore any event that is considered an administration related or near miss adverse event should be reported to the haemovigilance program as is required by the National Standard for Blood and Blood Products Safety and Quality.
+Incorrect administration of blood products is not required to be reported to the manufacturer.
+However, the state/territory haemovigilance programs do report on this data.
+Therefore, any administration adverse event or near miss should be reported to the haemovigilance program as required by the National Safety and Quality Health Service Standard for Blood Management.

 State/territory and national reporting of adverse events

-All the adverse events that meet the national and state/territory requirements should be reported to the state/territory haemovigilance system and program.
-The state/territory health department collates the data and reports the de-identified minimum dataset in line with the National Haemovigilance Data Dictionary to the National Haemovigilance Program.
+All adverse events that meet the national and state/territory requirements should be reported to the state/territory haemovigilance system and program.
+The state/territory health department collates the data and reports the de-identified minimum dataset in line with the Australian Haemovigilance Minimum Data Set.
 The NBA analyses the data and publishes it in the Australian haemovigilance reports.

 There are also requirements in some supplier contracts to report adverse events to the NBA, see the relevant contract under Contracts with Suppliers.